monkeylizard/cellular_automata/README.md

 # Defining Rules

 The `rules` object given to the `CeullularAutomata` constructor takes the form of a nested JavaScript object.
-Each rule is specified by a key, which is the value passed into `CellularAutomata#start` to specify which rule should be displayed to begin with (in the case of the example above, that would be `"on_off"`).
+Each rule is specified by a key, which is the value passed into `CellularAutomata#render` to specify which rule should be displayed to begin with (in the case of the example above, that would be `"on_off"`).
 Nested beneath that key, each rule has four properties:
 * `name` - this is the display name of the rule.
 It is what will be shown in the rule selection menu.
 * `states` - this is the number of allowed states of cells in this rule.
 Many cellular automata are binary, such as the above example, and Conway's Game of Life, but some allow other numbers of states.
 For example, my implementation of fire propagation uses 7 states, which specify when a cell is normal (0), blocked (1), burning (2-5), or burned out (6), and Wire World uses four states, indicating whether a cell is background (0), wire (1), electron head (2), or electron tail (3).
 * `colors` - this is an array of the colors that the cell should take on for each state.
 These values are strings containing any valid css color, including standard color names, hex values, and rgb values.
 Additionally note that if you want the cell to be the same color as the background, you can specify `"inherit"`, which is the css property that says it should take on the value its parent has.